cyverse/ds-playbooks/testing/README.md

 This folder contains the test harness for the DS playbooks.
 It consists of a simplified Data Store and a playbook runner.

+__TODO__ Multiple testing environments need to be created for different situations.

 ## The Environment

 The environment consists of seven containers.
 The `amqp` container hosts the